 MEANS was started with the belief it should be easy for those with excess food to share it with those in need.
-It didn't take long to find people who agreed - our pitch package won the 2015 George Washington University New Venture Competition.
-We're now in 42 states and counting, helping divert food from the trash to local emergency feeding services with the ease and speed of the internet.
+It didn't take long to find people who agreed - everyone from Starbucks to The Washington Post.
+We're now in 48 states and counting, helping divert food from the trash to local emergency feeding services with the ease and speed of the internet.

 ⇒ We run on Ruby/Rails, Heroku, and are migrating to using React.js for most of the frontend.
 We (mostly) follow a test-driven development philosophy, and deploy every 2 days or so.

 ⇒ Sendgrid powers our emails, and Twilio handles our sms needs.